Rocket Italian Review (2023): I Tested The Course Thoroughly

 These lessons deal specifically with Italian grammar and touch on various aspects of Italian culture (e.g. polite phrases, shopping, going to the bank in Italy, etc.).

-Since there is so much covered and on such a wide array of topics, Rocket Italian is a suitable learning tool for most objectives whether it be tourism, business, relationships or general interest.
+Since there is so much covered and on such a wide array of topics, Rocket Italian is a suitable tool for learning Italian that covers most objectives, whether it be tourism, business, relationships or general interest.

 What it lacks however are video lessons (similar to what you’d find in a program like ItalianPod101).
 For visual learners, this is something that Rocket could and should add in a future release.